-- Self Demonstrating Song: The song "Defekt" (meaning "defective" or "faulty") ends with a loop which sounds like a phonograph glitch.
+- Self-Demonstrating Song: The song "Defekt" ("Defective"/"Faulty") ends with a loop which sounds like a phonograph glitch.

 - Spoof Aesop: "Deine Eltern" starts out like a song about parents always knowing better, but the advice they give their child turns out to be "don't touch yourself or you'll go blind", even though they have bad eyesight themselves.

-- Teacher/Student Romance / Too Kinky to Torture: The music video for "Träumst du" features male students misbehaving so that they can get caned by their teacher.
+- Too Kinky to Torture: The music video for "Träumst du?" shows male students misbehaving on purpose so that they can get caned by their teacher.